Dexter Morgan: Psychological profile

+Methods of killing

 In both the books and the show, Dexter selects his victims according to his adoptive father's code and kills them only after he has discovered enough evidence to prove their guilt.
 For each victim, he ritually prepares a kill site that has some symbolic relevance to the killer (e.g., killing a boxer in a boxing ring or a gambler in a casino's storage shed).
 He completely drapes the site in clear plastic tarpaulin to catch all spilled blood, and often adorns it with evidence or photos of his victim's crimes.

 The actual capture of his victims differs between the books and the show.
-On the show, it usually entails approaching the victims from behind and injecting an anesthetic (specified to be an animal tranquilizer called etorphine hydrochloride, or M99), which renders his victims temporarily unconscious.
+On the show, it usually entails approaching the victims from behind and injecting an anesthetic (specified to be an animal tranquilizer called etorphine hydrochloride, or M99 or ketamine which is the only anesthetic used in the novels, as well as a few times in the show), which renders his victims temporarily unconscious.
 The injection is a tradition established with his first victim, the hospital nurse.
 He uses the alias Patrick Bateman (the serial killer protagonist of Bret Easton Ellis' American Psycho) to procure these tranquilizers.
-In New Blood, Dexter switches to using Ketamine to sedate his victims, due to no longer being able to acquire M99.
+In New Blood, Dexter temporarily switches to using ketamine to sedate his victims, due to no longer being able to acquire M99 but returns to using M99 in Resurrection.
 Other times, Dexter incapacitates his target by using either his hands or a garrote to cut off blood flow to the brain.
-In the books (and twice in the television program), he hides in the back seat of his victim's vehicle, then wraps a noose of fishing line around his victim's throat when he sits down.
+In the books (and twice in the TV show), he hides in the back seat of his victim's vehicle, then wraps a noose of fishing line around his victim's throat when they sit down in the front seat.
 Dexter then uses the threat of asphyxiation to force his victim to drive them to his prepared kill site.

+Once they have arrived, he either strangles them into unconsciousness or uses the noose to drag them to the kill site.
+In such cases, he anesthetizes them once he has informed them of his judgment.
+Just before the murder, Dexter collects blood trophies from his victims so he can relive the experience.
+Dexter's trophy signature is slicing the victim's right cheek with a surgical scalpel to collect a small blood sample, which he preserves on a microscope slide.
+Dexter did not always collect blood slide trophies though, as he initially kept a pair of his first victims earrings as a trophy, though he would dispose of them when he disposed of his second victim.
+Keeping trophies was something Harry condemned, as the Code was meant to separate Dexter from the people he killed.